elastic/logstash-docker/README.md

 events every few seconds.
 To see them in Kibana, point a browser at `http://localhost:5601`, and log in as the `elastic` user, with the password `changeme`.

+Once logged in to Kibana, click the "Create" button, then the "Discover" tab in the left-hand navigation pane.

 [elasticsearch-docker]: https://github.com/elastic/elasticsearch-docker
 [kibana-docker]: https://github.com/elastic/kibana-docker